ekernf01/ggrn/ggrn_docker_backend/README.md

 predictions
 ```

+To run the same backend via Singularity, use `method ="singularity__--cpus='.5'__ekernf01/ggrn_docker_backend_template"`.

-### Advanced: passing args to docker
+### Advanced: passing args to docker or singularity

 You will specify `method="docker__myargs__myimage"` when you call `GRN.fit`.
-We split on double-underscore, and the stuff in the middle, `"myargs"`, is provided to Docker as arguments, as in `docker run myargs <other relevant stuff> myimage`.
+We split on double-underscore, and the stuff in the middle, `"myargs"`, is provided to Docker or singularity as arguments, as in `docker run myargs <other relevant stuff> myimage`.
 Some relevant technicalities:

 - We split on spaces and provide it as a list, like `subprocess.call([docker] + myargs + ...)`.
 For example, to limit the cpu usage, you can use `method="docker__--cpus='.5'__myimage"`, or to use a gpu, you can use `method="docker__--gpus all ubuntu nvidia-smi__myimage"`.
 - Certain options are already used.
-We always pass in `--rm` to remove the container when it finishes, and we always use `--mount` to share files as described above.
+With Docker, we always pass in `--rm` to remove the container when it finishes, and we always use `--mount` to share files as described above.
+With singularity, we use `--bind` to share files.
 Do not use these args.
-We have not tested whether there are things you could provide that would interfere with this, so you may need some knowledge of Docker to avoid problems.
-Initially, we recommend using no Docker args, like `method="docker____myimage"`.
+We have not tested whether there are things you could provide that would interfere with this, so we recommend using no Docker args, like `method="docker____myimage"`.
+Otherwise you may need some knowledge of Docker or singularity to troubleshoot.